 The male alligator attracts females during the mating season using deep, powerful bellows and loud grunts.
 Male alligators draw air into their lungs and expel it, producing these low-frequency vocalizations.

 These sounds create vibrations in the water that other alligators can feel and hear.
-Not only do these calls serve as a mating signal, but they also establish presence and dominance within a territory5.
+Not only do these calls serve as a mating signal, but they also establish presence and dominance within a territory6.
 Remarkably, one can hear these bellows up to a mile away, making alligators the loudest reptiles in the world.

 Their courtship process isn't limited to these impressive vocalizations, though.
 Both males and females participate in this acoustic display, letting out roars while mating.
 These roars play a crucial role in synchronizing reproductive timing among individuals and reinforcing the bond between the mating pair.

 Here's an intriguing alligator fact.
-Did you know that baby alligators' sex, like other reptiles, is determined by temperature during egg incubation?
+Did you know that baby alligators' sex, like that of other reptiles, is determined by temperature during egg incubation?
 The nest's temperature plays a crucial role in determining the sex of the hatchlings through a unique phenomenon known as temperature-dependent sex determination (TSD)4.

 Alligator nest temperatures vary during incubation, which usually lasts around 65 days.
 Warmer temperatures inside the nest, ranging from 32-34°C (89.6-93.2°F), increase the likelihood of males hatching.
 On the other hand, cooler temperatures below 30°C (86°F) or above 34.5°C (94.1°F) are likely to produce female alligators.